Thank you so much for your interest in custom artwork. I look forward to working on a special piece for you!

 Do you ever include backgrounds?

-I prefer not to include much background detail, because my specialty is focusing on the connection between the people in the photograph, rather than on the landscape/surroundings, which can detract from the featured moment.
-If you have a request regarding an image with important background details, please contact me to discuss feasibility, additional cost/turnaround time, etc.
+In my portraits of human subjects, I typically prefer not to include too much background detail, because my specialty is focusing on the connection between the people in the artwork, rather than on the landscape/surroundings, which can detract from the featured moment.
+However, certain situations call for background detail, and I'm happy to discuss your vision!

-Will the finished piece look just like me/us?
+Will the finished piece look just like me/us (or just like our house or special building)?

-When I create a piece of art, I focus on capturing the emotion and connection between the subjects, rather than a photo likeness.
+When I create a piece of art, I focus on capturing the moment and essence, rather than a photo likeness.
 However, some medium/styles lend themselves to more of a likeness, so depending on your vision for the finished piece, you can select a medium accordingly (and we can discuss this).

 Receiving the Finished Art